fisher/apl/symbols.md

 One rune per day challenge
 ==========================

 I decided to spend a small fraction of my time each day for just one symbol from the language.
 The trick is in this `each day` part.
-First day will be exception, because it's nothing special about comments, assignments and arythmetics.
+First day will be an exception, because it's nothing special about comments, assignments and arythmetics.

 ## ⍝